-Procedures for determining whether a proposed development project will cause significant adverse effects and, if so, the technical approaches for resolving these concerns.
+Identify procedures for determining whether a proposed land use application (i.e., development project) will cause significant adverse effects and, if so, the technical approaches for resolving these concerns.

 Basic Approach Some might feel development impacts which tend to generate the greatest concern are environmental degradation, traffic congestion, loss of open space and school overcrowding.